pattytonyoneill/archeology-company/README.md

 Git: used to utilize the Gitpod terminal to commit to Git and Push to GitHub
 GitHub: used to store project code after being pushed from Git
 Balsamiq: Used to create the wire frame for the project during the planning phase
+ColorSpace: Used to help client choose colors for website
-ColorSpce: Used to help client choose colors for website
+ImageColorPicker: Used to help client choose background colors for the website (https://imagecolorpicker.com/en/user/shared-palette?id=308363078299288132)

 - _Testing:_
   -